 Air purifiers help to remove particles and other airborne contaminants when used properly.
 According to the EPA, they work best when paired with additional outdoor ventilation or as part of a larger air quality plan.
 To be considered effective at reducing airborne contaminants, including particles containing viruses, they should be able to remove minuscule airborne particles.
 Different manufacturers report this in different ways, typically mentioning the size range of the particles (between 0.1 and 1 microns).
 Others may indicate their product’s clean air delivery rate (CADR), which measures the rate at which smoke, pollen, and dust are removed from the air.
 Any filter labeled HEPA (high-efficiency particulate air) must remove 99.97% of particles of 0.3 microns or larger, per the U.S. rating system.

-At Acosta Heating & Cooling, we are familiar with all professional guidelines from the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) and the Centers for Disease Control and Prevention (CDC), and we will be happy to review your specific building and HVAC system to determine the best options for your business.
+At Acosta Heating, Cooling & Electrical, we are familiar with all professional guidelines from the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) and the Centers for Disease Control and Prevention (CDC), and we will be happy to review your specific building and HVAC system to determine the best options for your business.

 How HVAC and IAQ Can Reduce Infection Risk in Commercial Spaces